Sara Khan (actress, born 1989): Personal life

 Khan was married to TV actor Ali Merchant, a Shia Muslim in an Islamic wedding ceremony at Bigg Boss 4 in 2010, but divorced him after two months in 2011.
 Close friends of the couple stated that the couple was paid ₹5 million for the marriage.
-The Colors channel denied that it had paid them for the marriage and called it their personal wish.
+The channel denied that it had paid them for the marriage and called it their personal wish.
 After the divorce she called the marriage a nightmare.
 Merchant said in an episode of the reality show Sach Ka Saamna that he had married for publicity and that marrying Khan was the biggest mistake of his life.

+On 6 October 2025, Khan married actor Krish Pathak in a court marriage ceremony, in Mumbai.